Private, Anonymous, Collateralizable Commitments vs. MEV: PACCs

-Consider a player $\player_i$ wishing to add $\commit(tx)$ to the blockchain without anyone knowing who generated $tx$, or exactly what $tx$ is.
-We emphasize exactly as we believe it is still important that $\player_i$ convinces a relayer that $tx$ is executable, and that $tx$ pays the relayer upon execution.
+In the PACCs framework, there are two types of entity: players controlling wallets and relayers.
+Consider a player $\player_i$ wishing to add $\commit(tx)$ to the blockchain without anyone knowing that $\player_i$ generated $tx$, or exactly what $tx$ is.
+We emphasize exactly as we believe it is still important that $\player_i$ convinces a relayer that $tx$ is executable, and that $tx$ pays the relayer upon execution, as discussed in Section \ref{sec:Relayers}.
 To do this we introduce the concept of a \textit{break point} with respect to a transaction.
-The transaction executes every valid step up until the break point, if it exists, regardless of what follows the break point.
-Thus inserting a break-point can be considered as splitting up a transaction into two consecutive sub-transactions.
-We also introduce the concept of a \textit{lock} for a set of tokens within a wallet, preventing those tokens from being used in the remainder of the transaction (both before and after any break-point).
-With this, we define base DPACC transactions.
+A break point is such that for a transaction included for execution on a blockchain with a break point, the transaction executes every valid command up until the break point, regardless of what follows the break point.
+Thus, inserting a break-point can be considered as splitting up a transaction into two consecutive sub-transactions.
+With this, we define \textit{base PACC transactions}.